UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn vs. Baylor Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest features the UConn Huskies (30-5) and the Baylor Bears (20-12) clashing at Harry A. Gampel Pavilion in what should be a one-sided matchup, with a projected 75-60 win for heavily favored UConn according to our computer prediction.
-Game time is at 9:00 PM ET on March 20.
+Monday's contest features the UConn Huskies (30-5) and the Baylor Bears (20-12) clashing at Harry A. Gampel Pavilion in what is expected to be a one-sided matchup, with a projected 75-60 win for heavily favored UConn according to our computer prediction.
+Tipoff is at 9:00 PM ET on March 20.

-The Huskies took care of business in their last outing 95-52 against Vermont on Saturday.
+The Huskies are coming off of a 95-52 victory over Vermont in their most recent outing on Saturday.

 UConn vs. Baylor Game Info